geosoft-as/jpwls/README.md

 * [v1.0](https://energistics.org/sites/default/files/2023-03/pwls_10.htm) (February 27, 2001)

 These are defined by static MS/Excel spreadsheets.

-A dynamic version of the standard based on the JSON format is provided by GeoSoft and is availble [here](https://github.com/geosoft-as/pwls).
+A dynamic version of the standard based on the JSON format is provided by GeoSoft and is availble in the [pwls](https://github.com/geosoft-as/pwls) repository.

-The jpwls repository contains an _implementation_ of this standard.
+The jpwls repository contains a Java implementation of this standard.

-## Using jpwls as a web secrvice
+## Using jpwls as a web service

 jpwls is a REST API web service that can run locally or in cloud.
-A Proof of Concept implementation is hosted on AWS.
+A Proof of Concept cloud implementation is hosted in Amazon Web Services (AWS) @ [127.0.0.1](127.0.0.1).
-Any software can access up-to-date PWLS information using simple REST calls like:
+Any software can access up-to-date PWLS information by simple REST calls like:

 * `https://127.0.0.1/companies` ([Try it!](https://127.0.0.1/companies))
 * `https://127.0.0.1/tools` ([Try it!](https://127.0.0.1/companies))